Cthompsonlbi/Pewlett-Hackard-Analysis-practice/README.md

 ## Overview of Project

-Due to the aging employee population and it's antiquated 'database' system, Pewlett-Hackard finds itself unprepared for what they are calling a 'Silver Tsunami' of employees that have the perfect combination of age and years of service and possibly moving towards retirement.
+Due to it's aging employee population and it's antiquated 'database' system, Pewlett-Hackard finds itself unprepared for what they are calling a 'Silver Tsunami' of employees retiring as they have the perfect combination of age and years of service and possibly moving towards retirement.
 A concern so overwhelming that they have enlisted our services to update their database systems and conduct an analysis to provide better visability of the situation and possible solutions to assist in an transition that may occur if their aging team members decide to retire.

 ### Purpose